A.C.E. Senior Management

 Vice President for Program Development

-Sally Thomas is the Assistant Vice President, responsible for oversight of and support for A.C.E.
-Language Institute instructional program development and program accreditation, as well as Group Program management.
+Sally Thomas is the Vice President for Program Development, responsible for oversight of and support for A.C.E.
+Language Institutes, as well as Group Programs.
 She began in 2007 as the Director of the A.C.E.
 Language Institute at SPU and became Senior Director in 2012.
 Sally served as a senior teacher trainer in St. Petersburg, Russia from 2005-2007 with the U.S. State Department's English Language Fellow program.
 Prior to this role, Sally worked with the Seattle Public Schools as an ESL teacher and was the Associate Director of the Language Institute for Refugees and Immigrants from 1999-2005.
 Since 1992, Sally has taught English and basic skills in public and private schools to students of all ages and backgrounds including two years on the tiny island of Guam and three years in Russia.
 Sally holds a master's degree in Teaching English to Speakers of Other Languages from Seattle University and has a B.A. in education and a Washington State teaching certificate which she earned through Northwest University in Kirkland, WA.
 Sally has traveled extensively throughout the world and is proud of being a first generation Norwegian.

 Director of Marketing